Staff at Harvard-Epworth

 He was born and raised in northern Ohio, and received his musical education at Baldwin-Wallace College in Ohio, at the New England Conservatory, and at Westminster Choir College in Princeton, New Jersey.

-Director of Christian Ed and Young Adult Ministry
+Director of University Student and Young Adult Ministry

 Flynn Fernandes